NoahThePerson4/LOR-Translate-Rebellion-of-Assistant-Librarian-Mod/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=3022468726

 How to Use.
-First dowload the zip file by clicking Code and then download zip.
+First download the zip file by clicking Code and then download zip.
 Then unzip it.
 You will then have the en folder with the translations.
 After downloading the original mod on steam workshop go to Properties